-California Officials Warned Of Flaws In Emergency Alert System Before Deadly Mudslides
+Official Issued Grave Warning About Emergency Alert System Before Mudslides Struck Southern California

 On Jan.
 4, Santa Barbara County emergency management director Robert Lewin wrote to the Federal Communications Commission detailing flaws with the existing Wireless Emergency Alert system that could hinder the county's ability to successfully warn residents about imminent danger.

-"Our county faces the potential for significant damage, deadly flooding and debris flow after the catastrophic Thomas fire, which scoured our mountains of vegetation," Lewin explained.
+"Our county faces the potential for significant damage, deadly flooding and debris flow after the catastrophic Thomas fire, which scoured our mountains of vegetation," Lewin wrote.
 "We will need to be successful at alerting the public of these and other hazards.
 Presently, we cannot do this due to the flaws in the WEA/EAS system."

 The Wireless Emergency Alert system, launched by the Federal Emergency Management Agency in 2012, notifies mobile phones with a shake and a siren.
-Like an Amber Alert, smartphone owners are automatically opted-in to receive these messages, which are designed to arrive regardless of one's cell phone service.
+Like an Amber Alert, smartphone owners are automatically opted in to receive these messages, which are designed to arrive regardless of one's cell phone service.

 The system, however, has two major downsides.
 Messages can only hold 90 characters of information, and alerts designed to target a narrow geographic area can potentially hit thousands of other phones nearby, sparking confusion.